shah21/Decrypta/README.md

 **NOTE**

-   * This app can only give permission to registered users(soldiers) .
-So that first you need to add a special user number and details in database
+   * This app can only use registered users(soldiers) .
+So that first you need to add that a special user number and details into database
    * On other end if you want register as civilian you need to add civilian phone number to soldier connections list

 ## Technology used